Anchored by a career-best Benedict Cumberbatch, The Power of the Dog is a methodically paced but masterfully mesmerizing masterwork.

 While Jane Campion’s contribution to the western genre starts as a startling character study of a cowboy sociopath – with this perplexing personality brought to life by the terrifying talents of Benedict Cumberbatch – The Power of the Dog soon morphs into a much larger story, detailing the ways power can be shifted and shared in society and at times, even stolen.
 In the end, this tragic tale illustrates how, no matter the momentary gains one may accumulate via the perpetuation of toxically aggressive temperament, the target set on your back isn’t worth the temporary prestige, as everyone – yes, even the mighty Phil Burbank – has an Achilles heel (or a repressed identity), and when it’s discovered, the former violator soon becomes the new victim, leaving themselves vulnerable to the same pain they’ve perpetuated for years.

 The Power of the Dog premiered at TIFF in September 2021.
-The film will be released in select theaters worldwide in November and on Netflix from December 1.
+The film will be released in select theaters worldwide November 17-19, and on Netflix from December 1.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam